Narendra6305/Heart-Disease-Prediction/README.md

 📝 License
 This project is licensed under the MIT License.

-✨ Credits
+✨ Credits to Narendra6305
-Based on your notebook analysis.
+Based on  notebook analysis.
 Built using pandas, scikit-learn, and seaborn.
 Inspired by similar end-to-end heart disease prediction tutorials.